 Besides, the same report forecasts a rise of mobile retail commerce sales equated to all e-commerce market from 35 to almost 40% in 2018 and claims that in 2021 m-commerce will be more than 50% of entire e-commerce sphere.

 And it's just a starting point.
 Mobile commerce apps are so opportune and handy that people trust them more every day.
 And if you feel apprehensive about data, here are the impartial grounds why a mobile shopping app development is the future of e-commerce sphere:

-We come across a lot of businesses that have an ecommerce website but lack a mobile commerce app.
-With changing market dynamics more and more businesses are looking to enhance their present scope of business with a mobile app.
+We come across a lot of businesses that have an eCommerce website but lack a mobile commerce app.
+With changing market dynamics more and more businesses are looking to optimize their eCommerce business with a mobile app.

-An alternate approach that we suggest our customers who want to create a mobile commerce app is to leverage on their existing ecommerce websites.
+An alternate approach that we suggest to our customers who want to create a mobile commerce app is to leverage their existing eCommerce websites.
 The latter reduces the cost of app development, considerably.
 Also, ecommerce apps derived from functional websites take lesser time to market.

 Adapting a Mobile Commerce App from an Ecommerce Website

 A systematic procedure assures that the resulting app is not only ready for testing on time but also has negligible bugs at the time of distribution.
 In this case, the eCommerce website and associated mobile commerce apps are going to share the same database.
 Only the presentation of the information is going to vary from website to mobile commerce app.

 There are many eCommerce platforms to build websites available in the market from full-fledged enterprise-grade Content Management Systems like Magento to WordPress plugin like WooCommerce.
 When it comes to creating an app out of a website made from one of these platforms, identifying the platform is important.

 The results of this identification decide the fate of the course of the application development that’ll follow.
 For example, the process is a lot simpler for OpenCart but a bit tedious for Magento.

 2. Building consistent look and feel